tesselode/tesselode.github.io/content/articles/2022-05-16-audio-libraries-considered-challenging/index.md

 +++
 title = "Audio Libraries Considered Challenging" date = 2022-05-16

+[extra]
+updated = 2022-05-17
 +++

+{% aside() %}

+Changelog:

+- May 17, 2022 - Added a link to a Ross Becina article, addressed some feedback about hash map capacity
+- May 16, 2022 - Initial publication

+{% end %}

 I develop a game audio library called [Kira](https://github.com/tesselode/kira/).
 Here's some of the hard parts I've